-- Use a person centered planning approach and a team process to develop the participant's service plan to promote community integration and to meet the participant's needs in the least restrictive manner; - Review and update the participant's service plan annually; - Revise the participants service plan when there is a change in need or at the request of the participant and his or her family; - Use information from the life course framework that helps lead to the good life that the participant and his or her family envision and assist with the development of the participants service plan, including any updates to the service plan; - Use information from the ODP standardized needs assessment, as well as any additional assessments completed to develop the service plan to ensure the service plan addresses all of the participant's needs; - Periodic review of the service plan with the participant, his or her family, and/or members of the service plan team; - Periodic review of the standardized needs assessment with the participant and his or her family, at least annually or more frequently based on changes in a participant's needs, to ensure the assessment is current; - Coordinate service plan planning with providers of service and other entities, resources and programs as necessary to ensure all areas of the participant's needs are addressed; - Collaborate with his or her family, friends, and other community members to facilitate coordination of the participant's natural support network and develop supporting partnerships in order for the participant to have a good life: - Coordinate meetings with participant and his or her family with other participants and his or her family receiving services from the providers under consideration and who would be willing to give consent to share their experiences about those providers; - Coordinate meetings between the participant and his or her family members and provider management staff to discuss provider practices in delivering services; - Coordinate the resolution of barriers to service delivery; - Distribute information to participants, his or her family and others who are responsible for planning and implementation of services and support; and - Assist with the transition to the participant direction service delivery model if the participant is interested in this model, and ensure continuity of services during transition.
+- Use a person centered planning approach and a team process to develop the participant's service plan to promote community integration and to meet the participant's needs in the least restrictive manner; - Review and update the participant's service plan annually; - Revise the participants service plan when there is a change in need or at the request of the participant and their family; - Work with the authorizing entity regarding the authorization of services on an ongoing basis and when issues are identified regarding requested services; - Use information from the life course framework that helps lead to the good life that the participant and their family envision and assist with the development of the participants service plan, including any updates to the service plan; - Use information from the ODP standardized needs assessment, as well as any additional assessments completed to develop the service plan to ensure the service plan addresses all of the participant's needs; - Periodic review of the service plan with the participant, their family, and/or members of the service plan team; - Periodic review of the standardized needs assessment with the participant and their family, at least annually or more frequently based on changes in a participant's needs, to ensure the assessment is current; - Coordinate service plan planning with providers of service and other entities, resources and programs as necessary to ensure all areas of the participant's needs are addressed; - Collaborate with the participant's family, friends, and other community members to facilitate coordination of a relationship based support network and develop supporting partnerships so the participant is able to pursue their vision of a good life; - Coordinate meetings with participant and their family with other participants and their family receiving services from the providers under consideration and who would be willing to give consent to share their experiences about those providers; - Coordinate meetings between the participant and their family members and provider management staff to discuss provider practices in delivering services; - Coordinate the resolution of barriers to service delivery and accomplishments of outcomes in the service plan; - Distribute information to participants, their family, and others who are responsible for planning and implementation of services and support; and - Assist with the transition to the participant direction service delivery model if the participant is interested in this model, and ensure continuity of services during transition.

-Monitoring consists of ongoing contact with the participant and his or her family, to ensure services are implemented as per the service plan.
-Monitoring is intended to ensure that participants and his or her family are getting the support they need, when they need them, in order to see measurable improvements in their lives.
+Monitoring consists of ongoing contact with the participant and their family, to ensure services are implemented as per the service plan.
+Monitoring is intended to ensure that participants and their family are getting the support they need, when they need them, in order to see measurable improvements in their lives.
 Activities under the monitoring function include all of the following, as well as the documentation of the activities: